 In City of Bones, Simon makes a joke about Jewish Vampires.
-That's exactly what he ends up becoming.
+That's exactly what he ends up becoming in City of Ashes.

 In Temple Trouble Verkan Vall is rattling off a bunch of information for a couple pages.
 Buried in there is the source of the story's problems, the name of the syndicate.